huijing/personal-website-v3/src/content/blog/2016-02-15-intro-to-base-framework.md

 ```

 <p class="no-margin">
-  Javascript is also handled in a similar way.
+  JavaScript is also handled in a similar way.
 There is a <code>global.js</code> file which contains
   functions that are called on every page.
-If there are page-specific Javascript functions, the file
+If there are page-specific JavaScript functions, the file
   should be name-spaced like so:
 </p>